apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 Building PyArrow
 ================

-After building C++ part of Arrow you have to build PyArrow on top of it also.
+After building Arrow C++ part of Arrow you have to build PyArrow on top of it also.
 The reason is the same, so you can edit the code and run tests on the edited code you have locally.

 **Why do we have to do builds separately?**

-So Arrow C++ libraries are not bundled with the Python extension.
-This is recommended for development as it allows the C++ libraries to be re-built separately.
+As mentioned in the beginning of this page, Python part of the Arrow project is built on top of C++.
+In order to make changes in Python part of Arrow as well as C++ part of Arrow, we need to build them separately.

 We hope this introduction was enough to help you start with the building process.